The application for internship funding is closed for the academic year.

 - Spring internship must take place during the Spring semester.

 - Summer internship must take place during summer 2018, between May 8, 2018 – August 18, 2018.

-- Summer funding is not available to seniors graduating in May 2018.
+- Summer funding is not available to seniors or graduate students graduating in May 2018.

 - The following guidelines from the U.S. Department of Labor must be met for unpaid internships in the for-profit sector: